 But especially for biodynamic wine, it also means the use of animal manure as fertilizers.
-So strictly speaking, natural doesn’t necessarily mean vegan.
+So, strictly speaking, natural does not necessarily mean vegan.

 In the wine community, natural wines have become a polarizing topic that tends to challenge the opinion of what is “good” wine.
 Natural wine has more of an earthy and bready, almost sour taste because of the wild fermentation.
 And for some wine lovers, this flavor might be offputting and remind them of fermented beer rather than wine.